Editor’s Note: Updated June 2020

 Demographics change.
 Technology evolves.
 Interest rates fluctuate.

-So what is the financial services industry doing to navigate these developments?
+So what is a financial services firm to do if it hopes to navigate these developments?

 The nimblest of companies that comprise “financial services” – banks, credit unions, alternative lenders, online startups, brokerages, financial advisors, etc. – are powering their websites, digital campaigns and consumer outreach with content marketing.

 The public needs real-time financial information, swears by customer data security and seeks advice on all things finance.
 Financial content marketing is striving to meet this demand.

 Approximately 45% of financial services marketers report their content marketing is conducted on an “ad hoc” basis, meaning there’s still much room for improvement for companies looking to outpace competitors and redefine their relationships with customers.